The Dimensional Application

 Ask my counselor

-Contact your admissions counselor with any questions or to request an interview.
+Contact your admissions counselor with any questions.
 They are available as a resource not only for questions, but also to bounce ideas around throughout the entire application process.

 Start your application